Cincopa Video Marketing Automation 101 – Here is how it’s done, Step by Step.

 Good.
 So, by now, you’ve got everything set up.
 You have your video branded and ready to capture leads.

-Complimenting Hubspot with Cincopa Video Analytics
+Using Hubspot alongside Cincopa’s Video Analytics

 The captured leads will also be available on Cincopa’s User level analytics for tracking.

-Embeding Your Video Gallery:
+Embedding Your Video Gallery: